-Read Between the Filings: Estimating Daily Mutual Fund Holdings and Liquidity Provision (2018) SSRN Link (Job Market Paper)
+Read Between the Filings: Daily Mutual Fund Holdings and Liquidity Provision (2018) SSRN Link (Job Market Paper)

 The Democratization of Investment Research: Implications for Retail Investor Profitability and Firm Liquidity (with T. Clifton Green, Russell Jame, and Stanimir Markov) (2018) SSRN Link

 We find evidence that crowdsourced investment research facilitates informed trading by retail investors and enhances market liquidity.
 Specifically, retail order imbalances are correlated with the tone of Seeking Alpha research article, and the ability of retail order imbalances to predict returns is significantly larger on research article days.
 Firms with exogenous reductions in crowdsourced research coverage experience significant increases in price impact and bid-ask spreads, and the effect is stronger for high retail ownership firms.
 Our findings suggest that technological innovations have helped democratize access to investment research with important implications for firm liquidity.